godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 .. image:: img/planet_noise_fbm.png

-And with shading turned back on it looks like:
+And with shading turned back on, it looks like:

 .. image:: img/planet_noise_fbm_shaded.png